Frequently Asked Questions

 We generally hold individual meetings throughout the week in the afternoons and evenings.
 We also offer daytime appointments during the summer.
 The frequency of meetings depends on the service and start date.

-Most of our meetings take place in our office in Wakefield, MA (146 Lowell Street, Suite 300C-1).
-For convenience, we also have the capability of meeting remotely through Skype.
+Most of our meetings take place in our office in Wakefield, MA (607 North Avenue, Door 14, 2nd Floor).
+For convenience, we also have the capability of meeting remotely through Skype, FaceTime or Zoom.

 Although parents are welcome to attend each meeting, it is not a requirement.
 Our staff will send a summary email after each meeting to keep parents updated on our progress.

-Our expertise lies in guiding students with the college search and application process.
+Our expertise lies in guiding students and families in preparing for their future.
+Services include:

 For financial planning and investing as well as standardized test preparation, we refer our students and families to trusted colleagues.